ryanchyshyn/smartmethods/README.md

 }
 ```

-Of cource there is no much sense to declare SmartMethods for methods with only one parameter.
+Of course there is no much sense to declare SmartMethods for methods with only one parameter.
 But using it on methods with multiple parameters can significantly improve code quality:
 ```Java
 public class MyFragment extends Fragment {
 	private final MyFragment_DoSomeWork doSomeWork = new MyFragment_DoSomeWork(this::doSomeWork);